 - Difficulty with visual and spatial abilities, such as getting lost while driving

 The following are psychological changes that can co-occur with dementia:

 - Personality changes

 - Inappropriate behavior

 Unless the individual had a mental illness prior to their dementia diagnosis, these changes are caused by their dementia; therefore, a new positive PL1 is not needed because the individual does not have MI, just symptoms of their dementia.

 Examples of medical conditions not considered a mental illness are:

-Depression, unless diagnosed as Major Depressive Disorder, is not considered a mental illness.
+Depression, unless diagnosed as major depressive disorder in the medical record by the physician, is not considered a mental illness.

 If yes is checked and if this is a new diagnosis, include the date of onset for the diagnosis.

 If any of the responses in section C are “yes”, the NF needs to complete a new PL1 and Sections D and E of the form.